Project

 Actions #3

-Updated by → luckman212 over 8 years ago
+Updated by → luckman212 almost 9 years ago

 Thanks Chris.
 As described above I have detailed my settings & method of testing.
 I am not sure how I should be doing things but "as is" it doesn't really seem possible to use multi-wan on a system that has non-internet facing gateways defined and still have a fully functioning self contained system including alerts, squid etc if the PBR is not working for floating rules.
 I will test with 2.3 to see if there are differences there.
 What document should I be referring to for better info on how to configure this?
 Also referenced the forum thread(s) where others are experiencing the same issue.